moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/identity.md

 You will then be prompted to sign the transaction.
 Remember, an additional deposit is required for each additional custom field.
 If everything looks good, enter your password and click **Sign and Submit** to sign and send the transaction.

 You should see status notifications pop up in the top right-hand corner confirming the transaction.
-If successful, you’ve set an identity!
+If successful, you've set an identity!
 Congratulations!
 To ensure everything went through and your identity information looks good, you can verify your identity.

 ### Confirm an Identity {: #confirm-identity-extrinsics }